-If you’ve decided you have to leave before you just steal one, then you can exit via the gift shop which (of course) has a ridiculous amount of fox-themed things.
+If you’ve decided you have to leave before you just steal one (please don’t), then you can exit via the gift shop which, of course, has a ridiculous amount of fox-themed things.
 There are some good novelty gifts like fox dropping chocolates, and it’s a good way to pass the time while you await your taxi or lift home.

-Places like this are profiting from animals, there is no denying that.
-The Zao Fox Village claims to be a sanctuary, and all foxes have been raised in-house, and would now not survive in the wild.
-They do go through the same natural processes as they would in the wild though, for example the cub separation process (detailed on their website).
+Places like this are profiting from animals—there is no denying that.
+The Zao Fox Village claims to be a sanctuary, and all foxes have been raised in house, and would now not survive in the wild.
+They do go through the same natural processes as they would in the wild though, for example the cub separation process (detailed on the official website).
 The area is a large park/forest with foxes running free, and in-built mini shelters and huts for them to take cover in.
 On my visit and those of friends, the foxes were looking healthy, active and well cared for while still bearing the signs of occasional squabbles and forest life.

-- Shinkansen: You can travel from Tokyo Station direct to Shiroishizao Station by bullet train, which takes 109 minutes on the Yamabiko 145.
+You can travel from Tokyo Station direct to Shiroishizao Station by bullet train, which takes 109 minutes on the Yamabiko 145.
 These leave about once an hour but check your route beforehand.
-This is a pricey option though costing about 10,000 yen each way.
+This is a pricey option though costing about ¥10,000 each way.
 If you have the JR Rail Pass, then you’re set, as this will cover the shinkansen costs.

-- Highway Bus: Alternatively, you can catch a bus to Sendai and catch a regular train to Shiroishi Station.
-Buses cost between 3,000-5,000 yen and take about 6 hours, so an early morning start can get you there for lunch time.
+Alternatively, you can catch a bus to Sendai and catch a regular train to Shiroishi Station.
+Buses cost between ¥3,000 and ¥5,000 and take about 6 hours, so an early morning start can get you there for lunch time.
+See Kosoku for Tokyo to Sendai bus tickets.
 This is a lot of time, but helps cut down the cost significantly and a night bus back to Tokyo means you don’t lose too much useful time.
-The train portion costs about 750 yen and take roughly 50 minutes.
+The train portion costs about ¥770 and takes roughly 50 minutes.

-- Car: You can drive, it takes about 5 hours from Tokyo and you need either a Japanese license or the international driver license to rent a car (or a really nice friend who drives!)
+You can drive, it takes about 5 hours from Tokyo and you need either a Japanese license or the international driver license to rent a car (or a really nice friend who drives!).

 Once you’ve reached the nearby stations from Tokyo or elsewhere, you have to get to the actual village, there are two cheap options, but they are limited, and taxis are the most common way.

-- Taxi: This is just under 4,000 yen, so if you have more fox enthusiasts, splitting the cost is a lifesaver.
+- Taxi: This is just under ¥4,000, so if you have a few fox enthusiasts, splitting the cost is a lifesaver.
 If you’re on your own but determined, keep an eye out for other travelers heading that way to see if you can team up—we met a few people along the way who had done this.
 When you’re ready to leave, you can ask the cafe to call you a taxi, or if you caught a taxi there, it is likely they will have handed you a card to call them back.

-- Local Bus: Runs on Tuesdays and Fridays and is called the Castle Kun Bus, one-way costs 200 yen.
-It runs from Shiroishi Station to Kawarago Damn, at 7:58am and 13:35.
+- Local bus: Runs on Tuesdays and Fridays and is called the Castle Kun Bus, one-way costs ¥200.
+It runs from Shiroishi Station to Kawarago Damn, at 7:58 am and 1:35 pm.
 You must ask the driver to let you off at the fox village, as it is not a regular stop.
 Also confirm the time and where to wait for the return bus.
 There is only one return bus in the early afternoon so you may struggle to make times match up, but it could be good for one half of the journey.